hturnbull93/portfolio/README.md

 Now to write the component that the routes render into.

 In: `src/templates/project.spec.js`, wrote a test that the Project component renders a Layout component.
 For this test, the props that would be used from the node are stubbed.
+Red.

 In: `src/templates/project.jsx`: